Daylight saving time in the Americas: Colombia

 From February 1992 until March 1993, Colombia suffered rolling blackouts of up to 10 hours a day due to a particularly strong El Niño season, which dried the reservoirs in hydroelectric plants in a country deriving 70% of its energy output from hydroelectric sources; consequently, the government decided to use DST to help save electricity.
 The experiment failed to deliver the intended results, possibly due to Colombia's low latitude, and the DST experiment was discontinued.

 Ecuador

 Ecuador's President Sixto Durán Ballén imposed daylight saving time in 1992 in an energy-saving effort.
 It was poorly received by the populace and did not last long.

 Falkland Islands

 DST (UTC−03:00) is generally observed from the first Sunday of September to the third Sunday of April.
 However, the Falklands remained on DST throughout 2011 and 2012.

 Paraguay

 Paraguay observes DST under decree 1867 of March 5, 2004.
 DST ends on the second Sunday of March and starts on the third Sunday of October.

 In 2007, DST started on October 15, 2006, and ended on March 11, 2007.

 In 2010, Paraguay changed its own DST rules because of the energy crisis, ending DST on the second Sunday in April, a month later than previous years.
 The start date remains unchanged.

+In 2024, a law proposal that would see DST being scrapped in its entirety and UTC−03:00 becoming the country's official time zone was approved by both chambers of the Congress.
+It has been announced by the President Santiago Peña that the law would be approved in a few days.